trelau/SMESH/smesh_changelog.md

 pthread detect can be removed for windows? in CMake,  `UNIX` cover Linux, MacOS?

-*src file, has projection preprocessor*, but it is also used by several headers
+*src file, has C preprocessor*, but it is also used by several headers

 qingfeng@qingfeng-ubuntu:/opt/SMESH/inc$ grep -rnw ./ -e "pthread"
 ./BaseTraceCollector.hxx:33:#include <pthread.h>